A No BS Guide to the Essential Tools You Must Have for Sewing

 This post is titled “most essential tools” so I have to say that a serger isn’t essential.
 However, once you use a serger, you are really going to want one!!

 Actually in my world, I don’t do a project without using both my serger and my conventional “regular” sewing machine.
 Sergers aren’t just for sewing knitwear - they are also used for finishing up woven fabrics.
-Don’t worry if you aren't quite sure what I mean - I’m going to get into fabric in the next lesson so stay tuned or get this series delivered right to your email inbox.
+Don’t worry if you aren't quite sure what I mean - I’m going to get into fabric in the next lesson so stay tuned.

 The reason why a serger is important is because they create fast, polished, and professional looking seams for your garments.
 I don’t sew a garment without a serger because using the serger makes my handmade garments last longer and look more refined.